 KISS – Music From "The Elder" (Casablanca, 1981)

-The Back Story: The once-mighty KISS were in a weird place as the 1980s dawned.
-They'd ruled the global hard rock scene for most of the 1970s, but their empire was beginning to crumble in the new decade.
-1979's Dynasty album provided them with a platinum hit single via the disco-influenced "I Was Made For Lovin' You," but its success resulted in a backlash from the diehard fans who missed the band's raunchy hard rock sound.
+KISS was in a weird place as the 1980s dawned.
+They'd ruled the hard rock scene for the latter half of the 1970s, but their empire was swiftly crumbling in the new decade.
+1979's Dynasty provided a platinum hit single via the disco-influenced "I Was Made For Lovin' You," but it resulted in a backlash from diehard fans who missed the band's raunchy hard rock sound.

 Stung by the mostly-negative reception to Unmasked, the four KISS members - Gene Simmons, Paul Stanley, Ace Frehley, and new drummer Eric Carr - called a meeting with manager Bill Aucoin and together they decided that an even bigger change was in order to revive their fortunes.

-An additional "live via satellite" performance of "I" from the album was also filmed for broadcast on European television without Ace Frehley, who opted to skip the taping - so the band went on as a trio and lip-synched to the album track.
-Music from "The Elder" effectively ended Frehley's involvement as an active member of KISS, though the band would not officially announce his departure until the following year.
+An additional "live via satellite" performance of "I" from the album was also filmed for broadcast on European TV—without Ace Frehley, who opted to skip the taping, so the band went on as a trio and lip-synched to the album track.
+Music from "The Elder" effectively ended Frehley's involvement with KISS, though they would not officially announce his departure until the following year.